Skip to main content

 Opioids are among the commonly abused prescription drugs that cause respiratory problems that result in starving the brain of oxygen.
 Hypoxia can have both short and long-term psychological and neurological effects that can lead to permanent brain damage and potential death.

 Unintentional misuse occurs when tolerance for the drug develops, requiring a higher dosage for the same results to appear.
-Withdrawal from these drugs can be uncomfortable and need a professional detox program
+Withdrawal from these drugs can be uncomfortable and lead you to need a professional detox program.

 Benzodiazepines